 Virginia Repertory Theatre is an equal employment opportunity employer committed to equitable and inclusive hiring practices and constructing an environment centered around anti-racist and anti-oppressive practices in our daily business.
 We invite applicants of all identities to apply as we continue to build a strong and diverse staff that represents our whole community.

-• Participate in the set-up and upkeep of rehearsal, performance and general workspaces in order to maintain an efficient and safe work environment.
+• Participate in the upkeep and cleanliness of work spaces and maintenance of equipment and shop facilities in order to maintain an efficient and safe work environment

 Qualifications:

-• Personable, positive and culturally competent collaborator who is committed to building a safe, friendly and inclusive work environment.
+• Personable, positive and culturally competent team player who is committed to collaborating in a safe, friendly and inclusive work environment

-• Working knowledge of production software including, lighting, sound, projection and drafting software; proficiency reading CAD drafting of ground plans, sections, elevations and plots, and other supporting paperwork.
+• Working knowledge of drafting software and ability to read CAD drafting of ground plans, sections, and elevations

-• Thorough understanding of industry safety and OSHA regulations for live performances, and ability to identify and correct hazards.
+• Understanding of industry safety and OSHA regulations for live performances

-Please send a cover letter, resume, applicable portfolio materials, and three references to employment@virginiarep.org with the subject line (your last name) – Associate Production Manager.
+Please send a cover letter, resume, applicable portfolio materials, and three references to employment@virginiarep.org with the subject line (your last name) – General Technician.
 No phone calls please.

 Virginia Repertory Theatre is an equal employment opportunity employer committed to equitable and inclusive hiring practices and constructing an environment centered around anti-racist and anti-oppressive practices in our daily business.
 We invite applicants of all identities to apply as we continue to build a strong and diverse staff that represents our whole community.